What do I need to bring for my appointment?

-At least 30% of Dr Cutbush's patients fly in for their appointment with him.
-If you do live outside Brisbane consider asking Dr Cutbush's staff to setup a skype consultation with Dr Cutbush first.
-Dr Cutbush bulk bills these consultations.
-You will need to have some paperwork emailed out to you that you fill in and send back and Dr Cutbush will need a copy of any scans you have had as well as a copy of the reports.
-Medicare laws require that you obtain a referral from your GP to Dr Cutbush otherwise you will have to pay the full cost of the consultation.
-While the reports of any investigations are helpful, for Dr Cutbush to consider any surgical treatment to recommend to you he will need to have available your actual scans for him to review.
-There are many radiology practices that partner with Inteleviewer in which case Dr Cutbush's staff will be able to easily download the scans to his server for him to review.
-Otherwise you will need to obtain a CDROM of the scan and post it in the mail to Dr Cutbush's office.
+At least 30% of my patients fly in for their appointments with me.
+If you do live outside Brisbane consider asking my staff to setup a skype consultation with me first.
+I bulk bill skype or facetime consultations.
+You will need to have some paperwork emailed out to you that you fill in and send back and I will need a copy of any scans you have had as well as a copy of the reports.
+Medicare laws require that you obtain a referral from your GP to me otherwise you will have to pay the full cost of the consultation.
+While the reports of any investigations are helpful, for me to consider any surgical treatment to recommend to you I will need to have available your actual scans to review.
+There are many radiology practices that partner with Inteleviewer in which case my staff will be able to easily download the scans for me to review.
+Otherwise you will need to obtain a CDROM of the scan and post it in the mail to my office.

-While a skype or facetime consult does not replace a face to face consultation it will allow Dr Cutbush to make an assessment of what your problem is likely to be and to arrange a schedule of treatment.
-If surgery is recommended you will usually be scheduled to see Dr Cutbush on a Tuesday afternoon and time booked for surgery the next day.
-Any scans that you need to have can be scheduled for Tuesday morning before seeing Dr Cutbush.
+While a skype or facetime consult does not replace a face to face consultation it does allow me to make an assessment of what your problem is likely to be and to arrange a schedule of treatment.
+If surgery is recommended you will usually be scheduled to see me on a Tuesday afternoon and time can booked for surgery the next day.
+Any scans that you need to have can be scheduled for Tuesday morning before seeing me.

-Dr Cutbush will confirm with you when he sees you on Tuesday afternoon exactly what treatment you require before committing to surgery.
+I will confirm with you when I see you prior to surgery exactly what treatment you require before committing to surgery.

-Most of your postoperative follow-up can be done using skype or facetime in conjunction with your physio sending reports down to Dr Cutbush.
+Most of your postoperative follow-up can be done using skype or facetime in conjunction with your physio sending reports down to me.
 Any postop X-rays or scans can be obtained locally where you live and sent down prior to the skype review.